 The man is being held and faces arraignment Monday in Central Berkshire District Court.

-Larry Parnass, investigations editor, joined The Eagle in 2016 from the Daily Hampshire Gazette, where he was editor in chief.
-His freelance work has appeared in the Washington Post, Boston Globe, Hartford Courant and CommonWealth Magazine.
+Larry Parnass joined The Eagle in 2016 from the Daily Hampshire Gazette, where he was editor in chief.
+His freelance work has appeared in the Washington Post, Boston Globe, Hartford Courant, CommonWealth Magazine and with the Reuters news service.